 - Finally add soda and mix well.

-Green grape mojito
+Green grape mojito mix

 Grape is the most easily available fruit in the market and every generation loves grapes.
 At least all the member of family eats/drinks without making any faces.
 Well we can easily beat the summertime heat with a glass of green grape mojito.
 This includes very few calories and you will love this drink if you are looking for that glowing younger looking skin.

-Checkout the easiest way to make one.
+Checkout the easiest way to make this mojito mix.

 - 1/2 cup grapes